ryan4yin/nixos-rk3588/UEFI.md

    sudo dd if=./xxx-UEFI-xxx.img of=/dev/mtdblock0
    ```
 1. Reboot the board, and you should see the UEFI boot menu.

+> NOTE: On orangePi5plus which have 2 HDMI output, the UEFI will only be display on the first HDMI output, be sure to plug your monitor to the HDMI in the middle

 1. In the UEFI boot menu
     1. Enter [Device Manager] => [Rockchip Platform Configuration] => [ACPI / Device Tree]
     1. Change [Config Table Mode] to `Both`.